philipyoon/philipyoon.github.io/index.md

 ## Projects

 ##### [Hotel Cancellation Prediction (January 2021)](https://github.com/philipyoon/hotel_cancellation_prediction)
 During popular seasons, predicting customer booking cancellations can ensure hotels accomodate the maximum number of customers.
 In this project I investigate the circumstances around customer cancellation and aim to find a best classification method to maximize classification accuracy of cancelled or not.
 I use Spark's Python API, PySpark, to utilize it's distributed nature for faster querying and transformations.
 The preprocessing step addressed missing and irrational values, outliers, column redundancy, one-hot and label encoding, and feature generation.
 After a 70/30 train-test split, I fit and evaluated a logistic regression model (testing with/without intercept and tuning iterations), a random forest model (tuning number of trees and max depth), and an SVM model (testing with/without intercept and tuning iterations), finally concluding the logistic regression approach best in terms of Accuracy, Recall, and AUC.
-See the paper in the project link for the full report.
+See the paper in the project link to see specific techniques use.

 <img src="images/hotel_viz.png"/>

 <img src="images/hotel_models.png"/>

 ##### [Microblog Web App with Flask (July 2020)](https://github.com/philipyoon/microblog)
 On this web app, users can post short posts (think twitter) for their followers or see everyone's posts on the Explore page.
 The structure of the app is modular using Flask's blueprint and template framework and is hosted by Heroku.
-Database uses SQLAlchemy for object-relational mapping of PostgreSQL DBMS.
-Passwords are stored securely with salted hashes using werkzeug library, and password reset emails use JSON web tokens for validation.
+The database uses SQLAlchemy for object-relational mapping of the PostgreSQL DBMS.
+Passwords are stored using salted hashes with the werkzeug library, and password reset functionality uses JSON web tokens for validation.
 Full-text search for posts is supported using Elasticsearch service.
-Front-end was done using HTML and CSS framework Bootstrap templates(which conveniently supports mobile pages).
+Front-end is just simple HTML and CSS Bootstrap templates(which conveniently supports mobile pages).
 Planning to include deleting, upvoting, and commenting functionality.

 [Link to Microblog](https://philips-microblog.herokuapp.com)